henrio-net/dkmod-delorean/README.md

 # dkmod-delorean
-Software and documentation for dkMods
+Software and documentation for BTTF 1:8 Delorean dkMods